Kong/docs.konghq.com/app/gateway/2.7.x/developer-portal/configuration/smtp.md

 **Default:** `on`

 **Description:**
-When enabled, developers will receive an email after successfully reseting their Dev Portal account password.
+When enabled, developers will receive an email after successfully resetting their Dev Portal account password.

 When disabled, developers will still be able to reset their account passwords, but will not receive a confirmation email.